Flu or Influenza Biospecimens for Research | Order Online

 Influenza

 Influenza (ICD Code-J10), commonly known as Flu, is a highly contagious acute respiratory infection caused by Influenza Virus A and B. Being a droplet infection, influenza is transmitted from human to human through exposure to the virus-containing respiratory secretions-large droplets produced during coughing and sneezing.
-Moreover, close contact with the influenza patient and contact with contaminated surfaces remains the other potential sources of disease acquisition.
-Often influenza occurs as a seasonal outbreak and is endemic, especially during winter hitting millions globally.
-Explore advanced search options to find influenza biospecimens by clicking CLINICAL DIAGNOSIS, ICD-10-CM CODES, and LABORATORY PARAMETERS.

 Show rows